 We need capital to maintain and grow our business.
 Our primary sources of capital are cash flows from operating activities, collections of Consumer Loans and borrowings under: (1) a revolving secured line of credit; (2) Warehouse facilities; (3) Term ABS financings; and (4) senior notes.
-There are various restrictive covenants to which we are subject under each financing arrangement and we were in compliance with those covenants as of December 31, 2016.
+There are various restrictive covenants to which we are subject under each financing arrangement and we were in compliance with those covenants as of December 31, 2017.
 For information regarding these financings and the covenants included in the related documents, see Note 8 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.

-On February 26, 2016, we completed a \$385.0 million Term ABS financing which was used to repay outstanding indebtedness.
-The financing has an expected annualized cost equal to LIBOR plus approximately 200 basis points (including the initial purchaser's fees and other costs).
-The financing will revolve for 24 months after which it will amortize based upon the cash flows on the contributed Loans.
+On February 23, 2017, we completed a \$350.0 million Term ABS financing, which was used to repay outstanding indebtedness.
+The financing has an expected annualized cost of approximately 3.1% (including the initial purchaser's fees and other costs), and it will revolve for 24 months, after which it will amortize based upon the cash flows on the contributed Loans.